-The Human Immunodeficiency Virus (HIV), is the virus that weakens the body’s immune system, reducing the effectiveness of the immune system.
+The Human Immunodeficiency Virus (HIV) is the virus that weakens the body’s immune system.
+This reduces the effectiveness of the immune system.

-Unless treated with modern antiviral therapy, Late Stage HIV, also known as AIDS (Acquired Immunodeficiency Disease) can bring with it the susceptibility to many other diseases and the health of the person, will generally decline.
+Unless treated with modern antiviral therapy, Late Stage HIV, also known as AIDS (Acquired Immunodeficiency Disease) can bring with it the susceptibility to many other diseases.
+Because of this, the health of the person living with AIDS will generally decline.